echopen/echopen_prototyping/stable/guide_hardware.md

 There are two types of capacitors, polarized one \(electrolitic capacitor for example\) and non-polarized one.

-The polarized capacitor must be solder on the right direction, they are represented by a circle by a circle on the PCBs, with half of the circle all painted in white:
+The polarized capacitor must be soldered in the right direction, they are represented by a circle on the PCBs, with half of the circle all painted in white:

 ![](./guide_hardware/1_PCB/CP_PCB.jpg)

-White side of the capacitor corresponds to the lowest potential and must be plugged on the white part of the mark on the PCB.
+The white side of the capacitor corresponds to the lowest potential and must be plugged on the white part of the mark on the PCB.

 ![](./guide_hardware/1_PCB/capacitor_sens.jpg)